A few years ago, my mother-in-law showed up at our house with a bag of seeds. They were meant for growing gourds.

 - Hardening Off: 1 to 2 weeks before transplanting

-- Transplant Outdoors: When plants have at least 4 leaves, after all dangers of frost have passed
+- Transplant Outdoors: When plants have at least 4 leaves after all danger of frost has passed

 - Spacing: 4 to 5 feet between plants and 6 to 10 feet between rows